Feed your faith carefully, because only fools consume fruit …

 I’m not claiming total success each and every time I’d go.

-As His Kingdom took root and local leaders emerged, I’d then stay in touch but otherwise recede back to my own local fellowship …
+As His Kingdom took root and local leaders emerged, I’d then stay in touch as an ongoing resource but otherwise recede back to my own local fellowship …

 It cost almost nothing: